farmako/farmako-backend-assignment/README.md

 ## Help

-if you get stuck or have any questions, feel free to mail me at [sidharth.rathi@farmako.in](mailto:sidharth.rathi@farmako.in)
+if you get stuck or have any questions, feel free to mail me at [tech@farmako.ai](mailto:tech@farmako.ai)